-From all the host venues, to the drivers with the most wins and the team with the most podiums, we have all the statistics from Formula 1’s season-opening Grands Prix!
+From all the host venues, to the drivers with the most wins and the team with the most podiums, we have all the statistics from Formula 1’s season opening races!

-In 2022, Bahrain will host the season-opening Formula 1 race for the fourth time.
-Two years ago, when F1 returned amid the coronavirus pandemic, Austria became the eleventh country to have hosted a season-opening Formula 1 Grand Prix.
-The Red Bull Ring was the fourteenth different circuit to have hosted the first race of the year.
+In 2023, Bahrain will host the season-opening Formula 1 race for the fifth time.
+Three years ago, when F1 returned amid the coronavirus pandemic, Austria became the 11th country to have hosted a season-opening Formula 1 Grand Prix.
+The Red Bull Ring was the 14th different circuit to have hosted the first race of the year.
 Jeddah Corniche Circuit is expected to become the 15th track to join the list in 2024.

 Brazil, South Africa and the United States have each had two different circuits which have hosted the season-opening race.